 Of important note, Larkspur is also a town of artists.
 Larkspur has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Larkspur’s character.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.20% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The overall crime rate in Larkspur is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Larkspur has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Larkspur has few renters and college students.
 But the biggest reason it is quieter in Larkspur than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Larkspur may be for you.

 In Larkspur, however, the average commute to work is quite long.
 On average, people spend 32.08 minutes each day getting to work, which is significantly higher than the national average.